Last Updated on January 16, 2024 by Carne Diem

 Add the chicken to the bowl with the marinade and stir to cover all of the chicken.
 Cover and refrigerate overnight.

 Prepare and grill the Peruvian chicken skewers

 Prepare your grill for 2 zone cooking with direct heat.
 Preheat to about a medium-high heat or about 400 degrees.
 While the grill is heating carefully skewer the marinated chicken onto the skewers.
 If using wooden skewers, be sure to soak them first.

-Once the outside in nice and browned you can move the skewers to the side of the grill with less heat.
-Continue to cook until the chicken reached an internal temperature of 165 degrees and checked with an Instant Read Thermometer.
+Once the outside of the chicken is nice and browned you can move the skewers to the side of the grill with less heat.
+Continue to cook until the chicken has reached an internal temperature of 165 degrees and checked with an Instant Read Thermometer.

 Once the meat has reached temp remove the skewers from the grill for serving.

 If you love meat skewers as much as we do be sure to check out some of these other recipes from around the globe:

 - Grilled Souvlaki (Greek Chicken Skewers)

 - South African Sosaties: Lamb and Apricot Kebabs

 - Grilled Chicken Spiedini